House Speaker Nancy Pelosi's daughter explains ripping of Trump's speech

 RELATED: State of the Union Fact Check: President Trump's 2020 speech

 In fact, the Speaker was quoted today saying that the President shredded the truth, so she shredded his speech.
-Christine Pelosi says it's an Italian grandmother move.
+Christine Pelosi says it's an Italian grandmother's move.

 The House Speaker's own mother once took away the dinner plate of a rude guest and then came back to the dinner table and carried on as normal.